header source

 This should make it work.

-For example, if you want to test a Lambda function, create a test/lambda.test.ts and write code like this.
-Since Lambda has multiple files and the handler function name is duplicated, it's convenient to dynamically import it in the test case.
+For example, if you want to test a Lambda function, prepare test/lambda.test.ts and execute the following code.
+Since Lambda functions with multiple files will have conflicting function names called handler, it's easier to dynamically import within the test case.

 test("lamda", async () => {